Christine (2016 film)

-Christine is a 2016 biographical drama film directed by Antonio Campos and written by Craig Shilowich.
-It stars Rebecca Hall as news reporter Christine Chubbuck, covering the time period leading up to her committing suicide, the first to take place on a live TV broadcast.
-Michael C. Hall, Tracy Letts, Maria Dizzia, and J. Smith-Cameron are featured in supporting roles.
+Christine is a 2016 American independent biographical psychological drama film directed by Antonio Campos and written by Craig Shilowich.
+The film stars Rebecca Hall as Christine Chubbuck, a news reporter who was the first person to die by suicide on a live television broadcast.
+Michael C. Hall, Tracy Letts, Maria Dizzia, J. Smith-Cameron, and John Cullum appear in supporting roles.

-The film had its world premiere at the Sundance Film Festival on January 23, 2016.
-It was released in the United States on October 14, 2016, by The Orchard, and in the United Kingdom on January 27, 2017, by Curzon Artificial Eye.
-The film was positively received by critics, with many praising Hall's performance.
+Christine had its world premiere at the Sundance Film Festival on January 23, 2016, where it was nominated for the Grand Jury Prize.
+The film was theatrically released in the United States on October 14, 2016, to critical acclaim, with particular praise for Hall's performance.